Save 40% Off An Annual Plan

 The Canalta Inn is a Great Option in Selkirk

 When it comes to accommodations, a great center point is Selkirk.
-Not only can you reach each side of the lake, but there are also plenty of accommodations within the city itself.
-Whether you need a hotel, gas, bait, groceries, or a utility store- you are going to be able to find it here.
+Not only can you reach each side of the Red River quickly, but there are also plenty of accommodations and resources within the city itself.
+Whether you need a hotel, gas, bait, groceries, or a utility store – you will be able to find it in town.
 When given the choice, I almost always choose to stay in Selkirk for this reason.

-However, there are plenty of options throughout other parts of the lakes.
+However, there are plenty of options around other parts of the lakes.
+Here are a few I recommend that you look into:

 GEAR